220118-Reston-NET/Hyunsoo-Jeon-P1/README.md

 # P1 Car part shop app RESTful API
 ## Overview
 > This project is a Car part shop application with RESTful API and ASP.NET framework.
+Customer able to login and register to database, and ordering from multiple stores with multiple items.
+Able to search invetories of multiple stores.
 ## Technologies
 * C#
 * LINQ